1965

 US regulations of the era required that all cars have a warning system that had a visual and aural indication if seat belts were not buckled when that particular seat was occupied.
 This rule was mandated for 1972 (front seats only), and as a result, both DS's and SM's had such systems added for cars manufactured in 1972.

-USA/Canadian SM's went through a progression of changes of the seat belt warning system.
+USA/Canadian SM's went through a progression of changes to the seat belt warning system.
 The warning system consisted of a flashing light on the dash that read, “FASTEN SEAT BELTS” and a steady buzzer that sounded if the front seat belt(s) were not buckled.
 The incorporation dates of the various versions of the seat belt warning light are a bit confusing, but we think we have untangled it:

-1971 USA/Canadian SM's were equipped with standard, manually adjustable seat belts and no warning system.
+• 1971 USA/Canadian SM's were equipped with standard, manually adjustable seat belts and no warning system.

-1972 USA/Canadian SM’s that were manufactured in calendar year 1971 were equipped with standard, manually adjustable seat belts and no warning system
+• 1972 USA/Canadian SM’s that were manufactured in calendar year 1971 were equipped with standard, manually adjustable seat belts and no warning system

-1972 USA/Canadian SM’s that were manufactured in calendar year 1972 had inertia reels, the warning system, and a FASTEN SEAT BELT light mounted vertically on the dashboard facia.
+• 1972 USA/Canadian SM’s that were manufactured in calendar year 1972 had inertia reels, the warning system, and a FASTEN SEAT BELT light mounted vertically on the dashboard facia.

-1973 USA/Canadian SM’s had inertia reels and the warning system, but now with the seat belt light on the main dash facia turned 90 degrees (now horizontal) adjacent to a relocated hazard switch and hazard indication light.
+• 1973 USA/Canadian SM’s had inertia reels and the warning system, but now with the seat belt light on the main dash facia turned 90 degrees (now horizontal) adjacent to a relocated hazard switch and hazard indication light.

 USA/Canadian SM’s manufactured in calendar year 1971 had no seat belt warning system